security-force-monitor/research-handbook/source/materiel-identity.rst

 .. warning::

    This is a draft claim field set currently in development.
-We are in the process of integrating this dataset into our primary research.
-The format described in this documentation is a transition format.
+The format described in this documentation is a proposed format which may change with further research and development.

-The :ref:`materiel` claim type describes basic identifying information about :ref:`materiel`: name, aliases, classifications, ids, and associated time ranges with them.
+The :ref:`materiel` claim type describes basic identifying information about :ref:`materiel`: name, aliases, classifications, and associated time ranges with them.
 Claims of this type are grouped together with :ref:`equipment` which links a :ref:`unit` to the :ref:`materiel` it uses. :ref:`component` captures how :ref:`materiel` may include other :ref:`materiel`, for example the targeting system in a particular type of aircraft.

 Materiel: Summary of claim attributes